LLAMA 2 Paper and Model Deep Dive#

 We adopt most of the pretraining setting and model architecture from LLAMA 1

-Training Data - Both mix and quality
+Training Data - Both the mix and quality of the data.

-It took 1,720,320 GPU hours (196 years) to pretrain the 70B parameter model
+It took 1,720,320 GPU hours (196 years) to pretrain the 70B parameter model.

 Section 3 - Fine-tuning#

-This section starts off with a fairly unambiguous statement of how much harder it is to fine tune a model.
+This section starts off with a fairly unambiguous statement of how much harder it is to fine-tune a model.
 Plainly stated

 Llama 2-Chat is the result of several months of research and iterative applications of alignment techniques, including both instruction tuning and RLHF, requiring significant computational and annotation resources